MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ![image](png/figure_measures_A1.png)

 The annual energy use intensity and energy cost savings for this measure is shown in Figures x. and x. below.
+This measure was excluded from the optimization because the energy cost savings of 0.1% were small compared to the baseline.

 ![image](png/figure_measures_A1_energy_cost.png)